Kunal-Deep011/ToDo-Application/README.md

 iii) Delete Task: Each task has a delete button that, when clicked, removes the task from the list.

 #Technologies Used -

-ReactJS: A JavaScript library for building user interfaces.
+i) ReactJS: A JavaScript library for building user interfaces.

-Redux: A predictable state container for JavaScript apps.
+ii) Redux: A predictable state container for JavaScript apps.

-HTML: Markup language for structuring the application's layout.
+iii) HTML: Markup language for structuring the application's layout.

-CSS: Styling language for designing the application.
+iv) CSS: Styling language for designing the application.

-JavaScript: Programming language for implementing application logic.
+v) JavaScript: Programming language for implementing application logic.

 #Project Structure -